- Who do we provide services to?

 - Financial Counselors

-Financial Counselors are adjunct specialists in the program.
-They partner with support coordinators to provide financial and estate planning support and education to surviving family members.
-This support can be limited in scope or comprehensive depending on the needs of the family.
-This support is also provided on an ongoing basis as requested by the family.
-They work closely with the Benefits Coordinator and Legal to ensure all financial and estate issues are addressed.
+Financial Counselors are additional specialists in the program.
+They partner with Support Coordinators to provide financial and estate planning support and education to surviving family members.
+This support is provided to meet the needs of the family and ongoing as requested by the family.
+Financial Counselors work closely with the Benefits Coordinator and Legal to ensure all financial and estate issues are addressed.

 Financial Counselors provide the following services: